"It Begins With A Dream"

 I was very close friends with Jackie Paxton, who’d just won gold at the North American Young Riders Championships with a record-setting score.
 I’d competed at the CDI her farm, Paxton Farm (Ohio), hosted during the summer and she was someone I revered in riding and sport.

 I’d visited Jackie, with my dear friend Holly Wilmoth, when she was training at Gronwoldhof.
 Holly and I were both completely inspired and blown away.
-We attended the Hannoverian stallion licensing in Hannover and returned the following day for the auction where I found and fell in love with a 3 years old, dark bay, Hannoverian, stallion, Cellagon (Contendro x Lauries Crusador xx).
+We attended the Hannoverian stallion licensing in Hannover and returned the following day for the auction where I found and fell in love with a 3 year old, dark bay, Hannoverian, stallion; Cellagon (Contendro x Lauries Crusador xx).
 He wasn’t really from dressage breeding, but his athleticism and look caught my eye.
 I phoned my grandparents in Massachusetts (Honey and Papa) and asked if they might consider backing me in the purchase of a young stallion, who’d I’d leave for training at Gronwoldhof.
 They agreed and I left Germany owning a newly licensed Hannoverian stallion.

-In 2004 when Jackie decided to compete in the USET qualifiers for the Pan Ams, I followed suit (not very successfully I should add) and when I was riding one of her Grand Prix horses at her farm with her father, John Paxton, watching he suggested I travel to Gronwoldhof in the summer, like Jackie, and learn and compete with the best.
+In 2004 when Jackie decided to compete in the USET qualifiers for the Pan Ams, I followed suit (not very successfully I should add) and when I was riding one of her Grand Prix horses at her farm with her father John Paxton watching, he suggested I travel to Gronwoldhof in the summer, like Jackie, and learn and compete with the best.
 It was an idea that had occurred to me many times earlier, but until her father made the suggestion it didn’t really feel like a realistic expectation.
 When I presented the idea of taking my horses to Germany to train and outlined the costs to my father he was supportive but said we obviously couldn’t keep the farm in Wellington while my horses and I were living abroad and explained his expectations as far as training, education, and competition expectations.
 So, we listed my farm on Fax Trail and booked a flight for my two Grand Prix horses, the Dutch Warmblood (KWPN) stallion, Le Byou P, and my Dutch Warmblood (KWPN) gelding, Labyrinth to travel to Europe.

 Following WEF season 2004, my Dad drove my horses and I to the airport loading center in Miami, with four tack trunks, and about 10 suitcases.
 We (myself and horses) flew in a huge cargo plane.
 I’d taken a course in Miami a few weeks prior, so I'd be allowed to travel with my horses as a traveling attendant.
 I stood behind the large rope net that separated the cargo from the pilot’s area during take-off and as I looked into Labyrinth’s eyes I thought, wow, this is the beginning of a brand new chapter.

 Gestut Gronwoldhof - “Ist beginnt mit einem träum” (It begins with a dream)

 When I arrived at Gronwoldhof I was immediately humbled and inspired.
 It had been the home to so many of the greats, including Donnerhall.
 Mr. and Mrs. Rehbein were unparalleled figures within the international dressage community.
 The indoor riding hall served as a learning and preparation place for many American Olympians, Carol Lavell, Robert Dover, Tina Konyot, Lisa Wilcox, and so many more.
 During my time at Gronwoldhof I had the privilege of riding alongside not only Jackie Paxton, but Australian Olympian Kristy Oately-Nist, who was positively inspiring to watch ride and train.
 In hindsight, Kristy’s taste in horses certainly influenced me and certainly inspired my change to German (Oldenburg) horses.
 The knowledge, experience, and friendships I gained in Germany certainly helped shape both the person and rider I am today.